PRODUCTION VALUE

 Overtime

-- First two hours overtime are 50%, after that 100%
+- First two hours of overtime are compensated with 50% increased hourly wage,, after that 100% increased hourly wage.

-- Sundays and Holidays are 100%-200%.
+- Sundays and Public Holidays are compensated with 100% increased hourly wage.

 Crew Rates

 Trade union has set crew minimum wages.
 These are widely used as a maximum too.
-The daily rates are for 8-hour day.
+The daily rates are for 8-hour days.

-- Multiplying the 8-hour-daily rate by 1,375, you’ll get the 10-hour-daily rate
+- Multiplying the 8-hour daily rate by 1,375, you’ll get the 10-hour daily rate

 - dividing 8-hour daily rate by 8, you’ll get rate of one normal hour

-- dividing monthly rate by 162, you’ll get rate of one normal hour
+- dividing monthly rate by 169, you’ll get rate of one normal hour

 - 2-10 days